johnsonj561/Search-and-Classification-With-Natural/readme.md

 5. Server responds to the client with the 5 highest Cosine Similarity scores.

 There is much room for improvement.
 Calculating Cosine Similarity of every query-document pair is time consuming and several techniques can be used to avoid this.
-Additionally, providing the client with a document summary is critical.
+Additionally, providing the client with a document summary is a must.

 Visit http://localhost.com/search to see this in action.